 You can have all the great ideas you want by yourself.

-And once you interact and share strategy, knowledge, and views with others (even the voice inside your head), the mixing, changing, informing, and adaptation of the strategies happens.
+And once you interact and share strategy, knowledge, and views with others (even the voice inside your head), the strategies’ mixing, changing, informing, and adaptation happen.
 When you feel that important things happened from an individual doing singularly heroic things, you ignore all the interactions that this hero had and all the connections through intentional discussions and support or detractors that informed and held this singular hero up or knocked them down.

 We form groups and work practice while being formed by them simultaneously.